RichardDeodutt/Deployment-3/README.md

     ```
     sudo apt install -y nginx

-- `Edit` /etc/nginx/sites-enabled/default to look like the following:
+- `Edit` /etc/nginx/sites-enabled/default to look like the following or `Download` and `Set` the nginx configuration.

 <details>